 Other amenities included on this trail are drinking fountains, bike air pumping stations with a variety of useful tools and each parking area does have a portable restroom.

-Other non-motorized vehicles can be used on the trail including skateboards, in-line skating and walking.
+Other non-motorized vehicles can be used on the trail including skateboards, in-line skating, and even wakeboards for some reason.

 In terms of vehicular support, there are actually three areas along the trail with good parking.
 The main trailheads are at the Northside YMCA in Lexington (near Lexmark), the mid-trail Coldstream parking area and then the Horse Park trailhead on Iron Works Pike, across the road from the Horse Park.

 There are ruminations that the trail may be extended further north towards the town of Georgetown, but I have not been able to find anything definitive regarding this at this point.